 - 2016: First solo hosting on public radio in Italy, from Chicago.
 Graduated iO Theater.

 - 2017: Graduated college, BA in Comedy Studies at Columbia.
 Hosted first solo Italian TV show for Discovery Networks Int'l, from Chicago.

 - 2018: Founded The Hoomanist and Hoomane, LLC.

-A sketch-art portrait of me that a stranger made while I was relaxing at the lake.
-I turned it into vector graphics.
+A sketch-art portrait of me that a stranger made while I was relaxing near the lake.
+I turned it into scalable vector graphics.